Danylo-Honcharenko/optimal-assembly-webpack/README.md

-# Сборка Webpack
+# Build webpack
-Подключено и настроено всё кроме шрифтов.
-Так же в сборке есть уже подключенный и настроенный Tailwind CSS.

-### Установка
-Клонируем репозиторий из GitHub. Далее использауя команду `npm/yarn install` загуржаем зависимости.

-### Основные команды
+Everything is connected and configured except fonts.
+Also in the assembly there is already connected and configured Tailwind CSS.

+## Installation
+Clone the repository from
+GitHub.
+Next, use the `npm/yarn install` command to download the dependencies.

+## Basic commands
-`npm start` - запускает development server
+`npm start` - starts development server

-`npm run dev` - запускает сборку в режиме development
+`npm run dev` - starts the build in development mode

-`npm run prod` - запускает сборку в режими production
+`npm run prod` - starts the build in production mode

-`npm run clear` - удаляет папку dist
+`npm run clear` - deletes dist folder

-_dist - папка которая создаётся при выполение двух команд `npm run dev`, `npm run prod`_
+_dist - folder that is created by running two commands `npm run dev`,
+`npm run prod`_